Powerlearnproject/se-day1-assignment-Faithosadiaye/README.md

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.
+- some of the chalenges are capital, programming langusge to use, etc.

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.